zcsherm/RayTracer/README.md

 Let's see if we can find an easy way to define this vector field.
 An initial instinct might be to find the angle between opposite edges of the frustum and then subdivide that by the width and height.
 Then each ray projects outward in increments of that subdivision.
 This definitely works, but it involves using trigonometry and either defining our vectors using angles, or converting between angles and cartesian coordinates.
 Instead let's exploit how vector directions are defined.

 Consider the top of the pyramid we lopped off to make our frustum.
 Center the tip at the origin and point it straight ahead along (0, 0, 1).
 Let's say the bottom of our pyramid tip is a 3x3 grid of photocells.
 Instead of being aligned with the origin, it's centered on (0, 0, 1).
 That's the location of the central photocell, while the top left corner is at (-1, 1, 1).
 If we create a ray from the origin to each cell, we can define it as:
+$$
-$$P(t) = (0,0,0) + t(x,y,1)$$
+P(t) = (0,0,0) + t(x,y,1)
+$$
 Where x and y are the cells coordinates.
 This ray also happens to describes the ray that projects outward from the photocell.
 If you guessed we can just use the vector field $$F(x,y,1) = i + j + k$$ you would be correct!
 Using these ray definitions we've emulated an important aspect of vision: As something moves closer to the viewer, it will occupy more of the visual field.

 ### Objects